AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-80-monitoring-health.md

 # Monitoring Application Health

-It is a good idea to have a quick way to monitor your applicaition's health.
+It is a good idea to have a quick way to monitor your application's health.

-Health, int eh case of an applicaiton, includes items such as checking:
+Health, in the case of any application, includes items such as checking:
 - Database server is running
 - Cloud Storage availability
 - Disk storage usage